 To tune the controller in terms of bandwidth and phase margin, design the controller in the frequency domain.
 In the Domain drop-down list, select

-Set the Bandwidth and Phase Margin to 9425 rad/s (1.5 kHz) and 60 deg, respectively according to the design criteria specified in .
+For this example, set the Bandwidth and Phase Margin to 9425 rad/s (1.5 kHz) and 60 deg, respectively, according to the design criteria specified in .

 To view the tuned controller parameters and performance metrics, including the gain and phase margins, click Show Parameters.
-The tuned result has an infinite gain margin and 65 deg phase margin at about 1.5 kHz.
+The tuned result has an infinite gain margin and 65 deg phase margin at about 9425 rad/s.